Thoracic Surgery Treatments at Mount Sinai

 - VATS Lobectomy: VATS stands for Video-Assisted Thoracic Surgery lobectomy and is a form of minimally invasive surgery.
 A lobectomy is the surgical removal of a section of lung and is the most common surgery performed to treat lung cancer.
 A traditional lobectomy is performed with a thoracotomy, where an incision is made between the ribs and the ribs are spread apart so the surgeon can see into the chest.
 A VATS lobectomy is far less invasive than a standard thoracotomy.
 A few small incisions replace the large one of the thoracotomy and the ribs do not need to be spread apart, thereby reducing recovery time and increasing overall quality of life for the patient.

-Raja Flores, MD, Chief of Thoracic Surgery at Mount Sinai, established VATS lobectomy as the gold standard in the surgical treatment of lung cancer.
+Raja Flores, MD, Chairman of the Department of Thoracic Surgery at Mount Sinai, established VATS lobectomy as the gold standard in the surgical treatment of lung cancer.
 Dr. Flores is one of the most experienced VATS lobectomy surgeons worldwide with more than 15 years experience and is continually advancing the field through research and clinical practice.

 - Extrapleural pneumonectomy: During this surgical procedure, the surgeon removes the diseased lung, the parietal pleura (the lining of the chest wall), part of the pericardium (the lining covering the heart), and part of the diaphragm.
 It is a complex operation, performed on patients with early stage, localized (not metastatic) to treat malignant mesothelioma.